Dr Carly Stewart

 - cstewart at bournemouth dot ac dot uk

-- Head Of Department For Sport And Event Management
+- Associate Professor and Head Of Department For Sport And Event Management

 - Dorset House D218, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Use a QR Code reader on a mobile device to add this person as a contact:

-Carly joined Bournemouth University in 2016 and is Head of Department for Sport and Event Management.
+Carly is an Associate Professor and the Head of the Department for Sport and Event Management.
 She formerly worked at Cardiff Metropolitan University and gained her Ph.D. in Sport and Health Science (Sociology) from the University of Exeter in 2006.

 She is a co-convenor of the British Sociological Association Auto/biography Study Group and editor of Auto/Biography Review.
 Carly is the author and co-editor of Artistic Gymnastics: Socio-cultural perspectives: Routledge.more

 - Stewart, C., 2020.
 Stories of swimming and the embodied self in a three-dimensional narrative inquiry of transgender swimming experience.
 Auto/biography Review, 2019, 103-118.